GSA/data-strategy/pages/incubator.md

 These use cases will be identified and discussed in the Federal Data Strategy, and a select number of ready use cases will be assessed more deeply in *The Data Incubator Project*.

-## What is The Data Incubator Project?
+## How will select Use Cases be incubated?

-A select number of Use Cases deemed “ripe for testing” will be included in *The Data Incubator Project*.
 To be “ripe for testing,” Use Cases must demonstrate the potential for replication, scaling, and mission impact.
-They also must have a ready team for further exploration and assessment purposes. *The Data Incubator Project* is not a new platform or set of resources, but rather is focused research aimed at identifying methods for the Federal Data Strategy and for agencies going forward.
-The Federal Data Strategy team will seek academic, private sector, and NGO partnerships to further our learning from *The Data Incubator Project*.
+They also must have a ready team for further exploration and assessment purposes.
+The Data Incubator Project is not a new platform or set of resources, but rather is focused research aimed at identifying methods for the Federal Data Strategy and for agencies going forward.
+The Federal Data Strategy team will seek academic, private sector, and NGO partnerships to further our learning from The Data Incubator Project.

 ## How can I submit a Use Case?